 Go ahead and copy and paste it to learn how to set it up if needed.
 Once set up go ahead and start it.

-Then with that running in the background you will then type the following command to get the JSON files to then inspect which is Bloodhound-python -d htb.local -u svc-alfresco -p "s3rvice" -ns (yourip) -c All .
+Then with that running in the background you will then type the following command to get the JSON files to then inspect which is Bloodhound-python -d htb.local -u svc-alfresco -p "s3rvice" -ns (yourip) -c All.

 From selecting svc-alfresco account to see its path to domain admin it shows us the path of all the groups / permissions associated with it.

-Later we can see that there is "Exhange Windows Permissions " group has WriteDacl privs on the domain so it means we can add a user to this group since we have account operator privs by default and give it DSYNC privs to do a DSYNC attack.
+Later we can see that there is "Exchange Windows Permissions" group has WriteDacl privs on the domain so it means we can add a user to this group since we have account operator privs by default and give it DSYNC privs to do a DSYNC attack.

 Next to make the magic happen we will need to use a tool called PowerView that can be downloaded here https://github.com/PowerShellMafia/PowerSploit/blob/dev/Recon/PowerView.ps1

-Now with that we know that , within the same session we Previously used EvilWin-RM on and have that session , we can literally just UPLOAD the Powerview file with the upload command.
+Now with that we know that, within the same session we Previously used EvilWin-RM on and have that session, we can literally just UPLOAD the PowerView file with the upload command.

 Now after that I decided to make a user account named "deeznutz" and as well add the account to "Exchange Windows Permission" Group as well as "Remote Management Users" with the following commands:

-net user deeznutz abc123! /add /domain then net group "Exchange Windows Permission" deeznutz /add Then net localgroup "Remote Management Users" deeznutz /add .
+net user deeznutz abc123! /add /domain then net group "Exchange Windows Permission" deeznutz /add Then net localgroup "Remote Management Users" deeznutz /add.

-And BATTA BING BATTA BANG After that DEEZNUTZ should have DSYNC rights now all we gotta do is test it with Impacket snd run secretsdump.py to dump all the hashes and get Admin Hash with the command of secretsdump.py htb/deeznutz@(yourip)
+And BATTA BING BATTA BANG After that DEEZNUTZ should have DSYNC rights now all we gotta do is test it with Impacket and run secretsdump.py to dump all the hashes and get Admin Hash with the command of secretsdump.py htb/deeznutz@(yourip)

 And FINALLY we can log into the account using psexec.py in impacket using the hash with the command of psexec.py administrator@(your ip) -hashes (your hash)

-and the ROOT flag is on the Desktop
+And the ROOT flag is on the Desktop